ActiveHistory

 Analyse how historical events can be seen from different perspectives.
 Use one example from your Global Theme to support your response.
 (6 marks)

-Section A - approach and assessment
+Section A - Assessment

 The generic markscheme provides a starting point for assessing responses to this question.
 A good approach might be to ask students to provide three developed reasons in three detailed paragraphs in the 25 available minutes for the 6 marks available, in the following format: